About this Artist

-Her repertoire includes a large number of leading roles in operas by Rossini, Mozart, Gluck, Handel, Vivaldi, Monteverdi, Purcell, Bizet and Massenet.
-Equally at home on the concert platform she has built an unusually vast concert repertoire that spans music from the early 17th Century works of Monteverdi and Cavalli, via Mozart, Beethoven, Berlioz, Mahler, Martin and Chausson up to contemporary works of Franz Waxman and Daniel Börtz.
+Her repertoire includes a large number of leading roles in operas by Rossini, Mozart, Gluck, Handel, Vivaldi, Monteverdi, Purcell, Bizet, and Massenet.
+Equally at home on the concert platform she has built an unusually vast concert repertoire that spans music from the early 17th-century works of Monteverdi and Cavalli, through music by Mozart, Beethoven, Berlioz, Mahler, Martin, Chausson, and Waxman, up to contemporary works of Daniel Börtz.